Below you will find some amazing Dallas organizations and non-profits with wish lists and giving needs.

 To provide safety, shelter and support for women who have experienced domestic violence, and to raise awareness regarding its cause, prevalence and impact.
 You can adopt a family or pick out an angel tree here.

 The Ronald McDonald House of Dallas serves families that have a seriously ill or injured child.
 You can purchase Christmas gifts for the children and supplies for the families on Amazon.
+They also have a Christopher Radko ornament that’s a wonderful gift that gives back.

 THE MAGDALEN HOUSE MISSION STATEMENT: To help women achieve sobriety and sustain recovery from alcoholism at no cost and based on 12-Step spiritual principles.
 THE MAGDALEN HOUSE VISION STATEMENT: To create and build a thriving community for recovered women and their families – one woman at a time.
 We serve women primarily in the North Texas area, but will accept referrals from anywhere in the United States.